sandeep085/covin-notification/README.md

 # Why I Implement This

-I Just got furstrated trying and trying to schedule a vaccination for me and my family from past 2-3 weeks.
+I Just got stucked trying and trying to schedule a vaccination for me and my family from past 2-3 weeks.

 ### Prerequisites